|Height:||9 – 24 inches|

 As much as you badly want to take home a Golden Chi, make sure to buy from a reputable breeder, and best to avoid sellers selling this mix at an extremely low price as these are likely backyard breeders and puppy mills.

 Here are some of the places where you can find a Golden Chi mix puppy for sale:

 - PuppySpot – With years of experience, Puppy Spot has already helped over 200,000 healthy puppies find new families.
-They have a long list of pure and mixed breed dogs that you can choose from.
-They update their list every now and then, so it’s best to always keep an eye, especially if you’re hunting for rare mixes such as the Golden Chi.
+They have a long list of pure and mixed-breed dogs that you can choose from.
+They update their list every now and then, so it’s best to always keep an eye out, especially if you’re hunting for rare mixes such as the Golden Chi.

 - PuppyFinder – PuppyFinder is one of the many classified ads websites where you can possibly buy a Golden Retriever mix Chihuahua from.
 They have over a thousand purebred and mixed breeds in their listings, so there’s a huge chance for you to find your pup here.

 You can also check our list of Golden Retriever and Chihuahua breeder recommendations.
 More often than not, these breeders have mixes every now and then, so it’s best to check it with them.

 READ NEXT: 10 Best Golden Retriever Breeders (2023): Our Top 10 Picks!

 You can also refer to our puppy buying guide for some helpful tips when dealing with breeders online.

 Aside from buying Golden mixes straight from breeders, you can also opt to adopt instead.
 Aside from saving a penny, you also get to do a noble cause of giving these dogs another chance in life.